 Archangels make celebration, the Virtues ascribe glory, the Principalities exult, the Powers rejoice together, the Dominations are joyful, the Thrones keep holiday, the Cherubim utter praise, the Seraphim proclaim her glory.
 This day the Eden of the new Adam receives the living Paradise, wherein the condemnation was made void, wherein the tree of life was planted, wherein our nakedness was covered."
 (4th lesson)

-In the third nocturn the homily on the Gospel fragment is from St. Augustine's 27th Sermon on the Words of the Lord.
-The responsories after the lessons are particularly beautiful today.
+In the third nocturn the antiphons Gaude, Maria virgo etc are sung with psalms 95, 96 & 97.
+The homily on the Gospel fragment is from St. Augustine's 27th Sermon on the Words of the Lord.
+The ninth lesson is the homily of the commemorated Sunday from the writings of St. Bede.

-At Lauds six pluvialistae in pariti assist the Hebdomadarius.
-The antiphons are those of Vespers and the psalms those used on Sundays, the old festal Lauds.
-At Prime the hymn is sung with the Doxology proper to the BVM and proper tone.
-In the short responsory Qui natus es de Virgine is sung today and throughout the Octave, the lectio brevis is In plateis.
-At the Hours the hymns are sung to same tone for feasts of the Blessed Virgin.
+At Prime the hymn is sung with the proper Doxology and tone.
+In the short responsory Qui natus es de Virgine is sung, both today and throughout the Octave, and the lectio brevis is In plateis.
+At the Hours the hymns are again sung with the Doxology and special tone.

-In the afternoon Second Vespers are sung with a commemoration of tomorrow's feast of St. Joachim, father of the BVM and of the third Sunday of August.
+In the afternoon Second Vespers are sung with a commemorations of tomorrow's feast of St. Joachim, father of the BVM, and of the Sunday of August.
 Compline is again festal with the proper Doxology at Te lucis.

-The rocky horror service books (aka 'the liturgical books of 1962') have seen considerable wreckovation of the once beautiful feast.
+The 'the liturgical books of 1962' have seen considerable revision of the once beautiful feast from changes in 1960 and the introduction of novel texts in 1950.
+Vespers gets a new chapter, hymn and collect.
 At Mattins in the first nocturn the first lesson is taken from Genesis and then, curiously, the second and third from the former Epistle of St. Paul to the Corinthians.
-In the second nocturn the magnificent writing of St. Damascene is shortened by the inclusion of a sixth lesson from Pius XII's writings.
+In the second nocturn the magnificent writing of St. Damascene are shortened by the inclusion of a sixth lesson from Pius XII's writings.
 The third nocturn has a homily of St. Peter Canisus on the new gospel pericope introduced in 1950.
-Lauds sees the affliction of a new chapter, a pedestrian and ugly hymn replacing O gloriosa virginum, and new collect.
+At Lauds there is a new chapter, a pedestrian and ugly hymn replacing O gloriosa virginum, and new collect.
 At Prime the lectio brevis is Dominus autem dirigat, of the season.
-At Prime and the Hours the tone of the hymns is that for greater feasts, not the BVM and the special Doxology is omitted.
+At Prime and the Hours the tone of the hymns is that for greater feasts, not the Incarnation and the special Doxology is omitted.
 The 1950 mass is again banal and ugly compared with the ancient texts.
-At Vespers no commemoration is made of St. Joachim whose feast is not celebrated tomorrow.
+The last Gospel of the Sunday is not read.
+At Vespers no commemoration is made of St. Joachim whose feast is celebrated tomorrow.
 The Octave was abolished in 1955.
-Yet more tosh...

 Art: Icon from the Melkite tradition in Australia.